Contrary to popular belief, garments made from hand-dyed yarns don’t require special treatment.

 It is important to use a special detergent for wool, silk and other protein fibres such as Ecover Delicate Laundry Liquid.

 General purpose biological detergents should not be used as they contain enzymes designed to digest protein-based food stains and over time, these can damage protein fibres.
 We also advise against using general purpose non-biological detergents as these contain normally contain bleaching agents to replace the enzymes, which over time can fade colours.
-[That said, we have been using Ecover Non-Bio Laundry Liquid on our woollens for a number of years with no discernable fading.]
+[That said, we have been using Ecover Non-Bio Laundry Liquid on our woollens for a number of years with no discernible fading.]
+We do not recommend leave-in wool detergent (‘Soak’ etc), they are expensive and can increase the likelihood that colours will bleed.

 Use fabric conditioner as you like for your regular wash.
 Manufacturers claim that fabric conditioner can help wool maintain its natural elasticity, reducing wear and pilling (bobbling).
 We have no idea if that’s true but it certainly adds an extra softness, especially to garments made from our Bluefaced Leicester wool.